yx-ma16/readme/README.md

 ## medel simplification
 To carry out optimization, some simplifications are necessary.
+The actual mechanism is too complex to optimise because of too many unnecessary details and the goal of simplification is to focus on the most significant features of the mechanism.

 # Main Function Instruction